 MOTION: Commissioner Carlson moved to approve the contract with INCase, LLC for an amount not to exceed \$7,700.
 Commissioner Chowhan seconded the motion.
-Upon a vote the motion carried 8 - 1 with Minneapolis voting nay and all other cities voting in favor.
+Upon a vote the motion carried 8 - 1 with Commissioner Welch voting nay.

 [Commissioner Chowhan departs the meeting.]